facebookresearch/PyTorch-BigGraph/README.md

 bar	rhs	complex_diagonal	imag	200	0.692483306	0.446569800	0.235914066	...
 ```

-## Documentation

-More information can be found in [the full documentation](https://torchbiggraph.readthedocs.io/).

 ## Pre-trained embeddings

 We trained a PBG model on the full [Wikidata](https://www.wikidata.org/) graph, using a [translation operator](https://torchbiggraph.readthedocs.io/en/latest/scoring.html#operators) to represent relations.
 It can be downloaded [here](https://dl.fbaipublicfiles.com/torchbiggraph/wikidata_translation_v1.tsv.gz) (36GiB, gzip-compressed).
 We used the truthy version of data from [here](https://dumps.wikimedia.org/wikidatawiki/entities/) to train our model.
 The model file is in TSV format as described in the above section.
 Note that the first line of the file contains the number of entities, the number of relations and the dimension of the embeddings, separated by tabs.
 The model contains 78 million entities, 4,131 relations and the dimension of the embeddings is 200.

+## Documentation

+More information can be found in [the full documentation](https://torchbiggraph.readthedocs.io/).

+## Communication

+- GitHub Issues: Bug reports, feature requests, install issues, etc.
+- The [PyTorch-BigGraph Slack](https://join.slack.com/t/pytorchbiggraph/shared_invite/zt-yxy7zl41-37ypKwOqLHhmMSac5XOh2w) is a forum for online discussion between developers and users, discussing features, collaboration, etc.

 ## Citation